cnnrznn/cnnrznn.github.io/_drafts/2020-02-10-MapReduce-Framework-for-Golang.md

 ---

 In a world of big data and batch processing, MapReduce is unavoidable.
-But my recent experience of getting Hadoop up and running for single-node debugging has been a nightmare.
-Here, I present my implementation of the MapReduce framework written in my favorite language and designed for a single machine.
+But my recent experience of getting Hadoop up and running for single-node debugging was a nightmare.
+Here, I present my implementation of the MapReduce framework written in my favorite language, Go, and designed for a single machine.

 The code can be found [here](https://github.com/cnnrznn/gomr).